Kunalooo3/CO-Project/README.md

 CONTRIBUTION :

+HARSH RAWAT - function for checking Labels and hlt ,decided outline for simulator,made a proper plan for completing this task(such that chances of error are minimised) and wrote simulator_current.py,implemented flags,type E and type D instructions.
-HARSH RAWAT - function for checking Labels and hlt HARSH VISHWAKARMA - register, mnemonics, and file opening/closing instructions KUMAR MRINAL - dictionary for opcode syntaxes and enhancemect in code readability KUNAL - function for checking variable declaration at beginning and handeling of cases related to it Important Note: master branch is the main branch of this co project please ignore branch named 'main' inconvinience is regretted
+HARSH VISHWAKARMA - register, mnemonics, and file opening/closing instructions,decided and implemented entire Q3,movf,addf,subf instructions.
+KUMAR MRINAL - dictionary for opcode syntaxes and enhancemect in code readability and verified and ran testcases and correct typos in implementation of flags in simulator.
+KUNAL - function for checking variable declaration at beginning and handeling of cases related to it and implemented rest of instructions in simulator.
+Important Note: master branch is the main branch of this co project please ignore branch named 'main' inconvinience is regretted